James Taylor: Politics

+Taylor performed multiple songs, including "America the Beautiful", "Sweet Baby James", and "You've Got a Friend" at a rally held by Tim Walz on October 24, 2024 in Wilmington, North Carolina as part of the Kamala Harris 2024 presidential campaign.

 Personal life

-Taylor married singer Carly Simon in November 1972, in a small ceremony in Simon's New York apartment.
+Taylor married singer-songwriter Carly Simon in November 1972, in a low-key ceremony at Simon's home in New York.
 Taylor was 24 and Simon 29; they divorced in 1983.
 Their children, Sally and Ben, are also musicians.

 Taylor married actress Kathryn Walker at the Cathedral of St. John the Divine on December 14, 1985.
 She helped him fight his heroin addiction, but they divorced in 1996.

 In 1995, Taylor began dating Caroline "Kim" Smedvig, the director of public relations and marketing for the Boston Symphony Orchestra.
-They had met when he performed with John Williams and the Boston Pops Orchestra.
+They had met when he performed with John Williams and the Boston Pops orchestra.
 They were married at the Emmanuel Episcopal Church in Boston on February 18, 2001.
 Part of their relationship was worked into the 2002 album October Road, specifically on the songs "On the 4th of July" and "Caroline I See You".
 Following the birth of their twin sons Rufus and Henry in April 2001, they settled in Lenox, Massachusetts.
-Their son Henry toured as a backing vocalist with his father in 2021.
+Their son Henry has toured as a backing vocalist with his father as of 2021.